ZHEAISNSAABN/AI-Curated-Architectures/Pipeline-Oriented Microservices/Pipeline VS Saga Architecture.md

 - **Pipeline Architecture** is a **local, modular, task-focused workflow**, suitable for data transformations and similar tasks.

 If your application spans multiple services with a need for eventual consistency, go with **Saga Orchestration**.
 If your goal is to process and transform data within a single system, **Pipeline Architecture** is a better fit.

-## PS: I know it's not the right image to be there, but it is AI-generated and looks funny.
-Am I wrong?